Tag: Louise Haigh

 The below Parliamentary question was asked by Louise Haigh on 2016-04-13.

-To ask the Secretary of State for Business, Innovation and Skills, on what occasions officials of his Department have received hospitality from the government of China in the last three years.
+To ask the Secretary of State for Business, Innovation and Skills, how many civil servants were employed by each agency of his Department in each location in the last year for which figures are available.

 • Louise Haigh – 2016 Parliamentary Question to the Department for Business, Innovation and Skills